aws/amazon-vpc-cni-k8s/README.md

 interfaces are available on the node.
 If `WARM_IP_TARGET` is set, then this environment variable is ignored and the `WARM_IP_TARGET` behavior is used instead.

+---

 `WARM_IP_TARGET`

 Type: Integer

 Default: None

 Specifies the number of free IP addresses that the `ipamD` daemon should attempt to keep available for pod assignment on the node.
 For example, if `WARM_IP_TARGET` is set to 10, then `ipamD` attempts to keep 10 free IP addresses available at all times.
 If the elastic network interfaces on the node are unable to provide these free addresses, `ipamD` attempts to allocate more interfaces until `WARM_IP_TARGET` free IP addresses are available.
 This environment variable overrides `WARM_ENI_TARGET` behavior.

+---

 `MAX_ENI`

 Type: Integer

 Default: None

 Specifies the maximum number of ENIs that will be attached to the node.
 When `MAX_ENI` is unset or 0 (or lower), the setting is not used, and the maximum number of ENIs is always equal to the maximum number for the instance type in question.
 Even when
 `MAX_ENI` is a positive number, it is limited by the maximum number for the instance type.

+---

 `AWS_VPC_K8S_CNI_LOG_FILE`

 Type: String

 Default: Unset

 Valid Values: `stdout` or a file path

 Specifies where to write the logging output.
 Either to stdout or to override the default file.

+---

 `INTROSPECTION_BIND_ADDRESS`

 Type: String

 Default: `127.0.0.1:61679`

 Specifies the bind address for the introspection endpoint.

+---

 `DISABLE_INTROSPECTION`

 Type: Boolean

 Default: `false`

 Specifies whether introspection endpoints are disabled on a worker node.
 Setting this to `true` will reduce the debugging information we can get from the node when running the `aws-cni-support.sh` script.

+---

 `DISABLE_METRICS`

 Type: Boolean

 Default: `false`

 Specifies whether the prometheus metrics endpoint is disabled or not for ipamd.
+By default metrics are published on `:61678/metrics`.

+---

 `AWS_VPC_K8S_CNI_VETHPREFIX`

 Type: String

 Default: `eni`

 Specifies the veth prefix used to generate the host-side veth device name for the CNI.
 The prefix can be at most 4 characters long.

 ### Notes